Workday/canvas-kit/modules/button/react/README.md

 Clickable button elements that extend the native `<button>` element with Canvas styling.

-#### Disclaimer
+#### DEPRECATION WARNING

-> The documentation below is for the current Canvas buttons.
-The next iteration of our buttons have
+> We are rolling out our next iteration of our Buttons and will be deprecating the old ones on (this
-> been implemented in this module, but will not be documented until we're ready to roll them out
+> time frame).
+The biggest change is with regards to colors and styling, but the behavior should
-> across all our products.
-We want to discourage their use until everyone can uptake them
+> remain the same.
+Also, we've added a deprecation warning to the old buttons, and you must opt in
-> simultaneously for consistencies sake.
+> to them if you want to continue using them.
 >
 > The new buttons include new `ButtonVariant`, icon support, and the `ButtonSize` equate to
 > different button and font sizes.
 >
-> **If you would like to use the new buttons, please consult the design systems team and get
+> **If you would like to use the old buttons, you must change your imports.
+For more information,
-> approval first**
+> refer below.**

 ## Installation